Why Alcohol Instantly Makes You Feel Better

 An after-work drink has long been the cure for a bad day, this you know.
-But new research points to exactly why that glass of rosé works so well — and so quickly: Alcohol may actually affect your brain in the same way a rapid antidepressant does.
+But new research points to exactly why that glass of rosé works so well — and so quickly: Alcohol may actually affect your brain in the same way a rapid antidepressant (such as ketamine) does.

 The researchers concluded that this may help explain why us humans also feel better emotionally after a drink or two.